top of page

 How to Sit Less

 The best posture is variety.
 If you must sit for extended periods, find multiple postures you can hold so you provide variety to your tissues.
 Sit on the floor to improve circulation and strengthen your hip, ankle, and knee joints.
 A nice rug or cushioned floor will incentivize you to sit/lie on the ground instead of on the couch.
+Here are some sitting postures you can use to add variety.
+Many of these can be used while working at your computer.
+Play around to find postures you like best.

 Man demonstrating two prone positions on a blue towel, labeled "Position 1" and "Position 2," against a patio background.